HashNuke/ennio/README.md

 * If user authenticates, then it's an outgoing email (to be relayed to another server).
 Else it is incoming mail to accept.
 * Check relaying mail if it is destined for the same (self) email server.

+>  When the RFC 822 format ([28], [4]) is being used, the mail data include the header fields such as those named Date, Subject, To, Cc, and From.
+Server SMTP systems SHOULD NOT reject messages based on perceived defects in the RFC 822 or MIME (RFC 2045 [21]) message header section or message body.
+In particular, they MUST NOT reject messages in which the numbers of Resent-header fields do not match or Resent-to appears without Resent-from and/or Resent-date.

+* Perform recipient verification only after the whole mail transaction is complete (email bouncing)

 ## RFC notes

 * All commands begin with a command verb.